hutchig/feelingfluent/README.md

 feelingfluent
 =============

-A project for furthering the fluency of feelings.
+A project for furthering the fluency of feeling expression.